 Other locations popular with users from New Zealand

 If you’re going out or even traveling abroad, you want to be safe from the dangers of public Wi-Fi.
 Use a VPN, encrypt your traffic, and avoid hackers!

 Avoid slow internet speeds

-It’s possible that your ISP (Internet Service Provider) can slow down your internet if they see you using too much when downloading files, gaming online, or anything else.
-You can avoid this with a VPN because it encrypts your data so your ISP won’t know when to slow it down.
+It’s possible that your ISP (Internet Service Provider) can slow down your connection if they see you using too much data when downloading files, gaming online, or anything else.
+You can avoid this with a VPN because it encrypts your data, so your ISP won’t know when to slow it down.